 Year 7 entry is coordinated through Derbyshire’s normal admissions route, using a Common Application Form process rather than direct application to the academy.
 The academy describes a defined “normal area” based on linked primary schools, and the admissions policy explains that distance is measured as a straight line home to school using the local authority’s geographic information system for normal year entry applications.

-For September 2026 entry, the published closing date in the academy’s admissions policy is 31 October 2025, with offers allocated on 1 March 2026.
+For 2027-2028 entry, Derbyshire's published secondary timetable opens applications on 7 September 2026, closes on 31 October 2026, and allocates offers on 1 March 2027.
 These dates align with the national pattern for secondary coordinated admissions.

 Open events are visible on the academy site.
 A Year 5 and Year 6 open evening is listed as taking place on Thursday 25 September, starting at 5.30pm in The Suite.
 Dates can shift year to year, so families should rely on the academy’s calendar and admissions pages for the current cycle.